Main menu (secondary)

 Baptist Health Medical Center-Little Rock was a pioneer in the Clinical Pastoral Education movement in the mid 1960's, and since 2010, has been a fully-accredited center with the Association of Clinical Pastoral Education.

 Clinical Pastoral Education (CPE) is an intensive experiential educational program for those interested in developing their clinical/pastoral skills.
-Students engage in pastoral ministry and reflect on their experience with a certified supervisor and a peer group.
+Students engage in pastoral ministry and reflect on their experience with an ACPE Certified Educator and a peer group.
 Key areas for learning include integrating theology into pastoral practice, formation as a religious leader, and self-reflection for deeper growth and knowledge.
 CPE can be an excellent tool for discernment, self-care and renewal.

 Clinical Pastoral Education is the only chaplaincy training program that opens the door for Board Certification as a chaplain by the Association of Professional Chaplains.
 Each unit of CPE is 400 hours, and in the year-long residency, students earn four units of CPE.

 The CPE Residency at Baptist Health Medical Center-Little Rock

-Interviews for the four resident positions begin in December each year for the program that begins in late August.
-The program consists of a one-year, full-time CPEI Residency program from August through August.
+Interviews for the four resident positions begin in December each year for the program that starts in late August.
+The program consists of a one-year, full-time CPE Residency program from August through August.
 For exact dates, please contact our center.
 (Numbers and emails listed above.)

 Benefits currently include:

-Stipend of $24,000 for the year; no- or low-cost health and dental insurance (depending on the plan selected) with an option to purchase family coverage; life insurance; earned personal time off, and the other benefits that employees of Baptist Health enjoy.
+Stipend of $24,000 for the year; competitive health and dental insurance with an option to purchase family coverage; life insurance; earned personal time off, and the other benefits that employees of Baptist Health enjoy.

 How to Apply: